daattali/beautiful-jekyll/_posts/2020-02-03-teach-python-and-r.md

 ### Examples of how we use and teach these tools

 In the first month of the program, students are taught to how to program in both R & Python concurrently.
-To reduce excessive and uneccessary cognitive load we choose to teach both of these programming lanuages using the same simple code editor - Jupyter (which also allows us to easily use automated feedback and grading on coding assignments - more on this later).
+To reduce excessive and unnecessary cognitive load we choose to teach both of these programming languages using the same simple code editor - Jupyter (which also allows us to easily use automated feedback and grading on coding assignments - more on this later).
 This lets students quickly learn **one** simple editor, allowing them to then focus their efforts on learning the two programming languages.

 <img src="../img/r_in_jupyter.png" height="450px">

 **Figure 2.** Example of using a Jupyter notebook as lecture notes to teach programming in R for Data Science.

 Near the end of the first month in the program, we next start moving the students into a more powerful editor - RStudio.
 We first have them use RStudio to edit, create and run literate coding documents using R and R Markdown.
 Then a month or so later in our workflows course, we teach them to use RStudio to develop and run R scripts, Python scripts, and R Markdown documents that use Python as the coding engine.
 We continuing teaching R and Python programming with the RStudio IDE in our collaborative software development course (where they learn to package R & Python code into packages).
-Having one powerful interactive development environement (IDE) that can be used for both languages is very nice and efficient for the students as they only need to learn the in's and out's of one IDE and they can then do most of their data science things from one place.
+Having one powerful interactive development environment (IDE) that can be used for both languages is very nice and efficient for the students as they only need to learn the in's and out's of one IDE and they can then do most of their data science things from one place.

 <img src="../img/python_in_rstudio.png" height="450px">